henatan99/Calculator/README.md

 # Calculator App

 This project builds a web-based calculator for a fictional company named Math-magicians.
 The business requirement is to build a simple product that would assist the company with their calculations.
+The calculator app does arithmetic operations in its simplest feature.

+### Components
+The project applies React's best practices and puts use of functional and class components.
+It has Button, ButtonPanel and Display components which renders UI elements.
+Finally the App component renders ButtonPanel and Display components.
+The App has state attributes,

+### Logic
+The project has two logic function, calculate and operate.
+The calculate method mutates the data (total, next and operation attributes).
+The operate function returns the arithmetic operations based on the given arguments.

 ## Live demo [Heroku]
 https://calculator-hen.herokuapp.com/